mike-kob/ProgrammingCourse/README.md

 # ProgrammingCourse

 Here are the biggest projects that I developed completing course of programming in Java in the first year.
+For graphics I used Stanford Library for learners ACM.
 There are subdirectories with screenshots of games.

 1) DiceGame - the game based on the Witcher Dice Pocker (rules: https://witcher.fandom.com/wiki/The_Witcher_dice_poker ).